foam-framework/foam/tutorial/0-intro.md

 Now you've got a subdirectory `foam/` that holds all the code for FOAM, along with numerous demos and test pages.

-The core library is split across many files, but you only need to include one in your HTML document: `core/bootFOAM.js`.
+The library is split across many files, but you only need to include one in your HTML document: `core/bootFOAM.js`.
 There is likewise `core/foam.css` which should be included for some views to work properly.

 Create `$PROJECT/index.html` with the following contents: